tesserato/PianoForte/README.md

 ### Author: [Carlos Tarjano](https://carlos-tarjano.web.app/)

-Piano synthesiser based on a lightweight (~600KB, ~150k parameters) neural network and a novel representation for Quasi-Periodic signals.
+Piano synthesizer based on micro (~8KB, ~1500 parameters) neural networks and a novel representation for Quasi-Periodic signals.

 Visit [OmnesSonos.web.app](https://omnessonos.web.app/)
-for further info about the algorithm and applications to voice and other instruments.
+for further info about the algorithm and intended applications to voice and other instruments.

 # Download